ECHO: A System for Fighting Childhood Obesity with Screening, Intervention and Tracking.

 - To pilot the system in different application settings and to evaluate the efficiency and utility of the system;

-- To modify the system based on the feedback, develop instructions for the future implementation of the system
+- To modify the system based on the feedback, develop instructions for the future implementation of the system and estimate the cost of the implementation.

 Test application and database